Evidence Of ‘Vampire Burial’ Found In Fifth-Century Child Grave

 “Given the age of this child and its unique deposition, with the stone placed within his or her mouth, it represents, at the moment, an anomaly within an already abnormal cemetery,” said excavation director David Pickel, who studied classical archaeology at UA and is currently affiliated with Stanford.
 “This just further highlights how unique the infant — or now, rather, child — cemetery at Lugnano is.”

-Since the ancient cemetery still has unexplored sections, the team plans to return to the site next summer to complete the excavations and find out whether other older children are buried there.
+Since the ancient cemetery still has unexplored sections, the team plans to return to the site next summer to complete the excavations — and to find out whether other older children are buried there.

 Witchcraft Practices At The Cemetery Of The Babies

-While this particular “vampire burial” is unsettling by any standards, Soren has unearthed even stranger things at the Cemetery of the Babies in the 30 years he’s been investigating this site.
+While this particular “vampire burial” is unsettling by any standard, Soren has unearthed even stranger things at the Cemetery of the Babies in the 30 years he’s been investigating this site.

-This summer, his team excavated five tombs, including the one of the “Vampire of Lugnano.”
-But the more bone-chilling discoveries were made during previous archeological digs.
+This summer, his team excavated five tombs — including the one belonging to the “Vampire of Lugnano.”
+But more bone-chilling discoveries were made during previous archaeological digs.

-To date, the researcher has opened more than 50 tombs located in the ancient Roman cemetery, including some with evidence of witchcraft practices.
+To date, the researcher has opened more than 50 tombs located in the ancient Roman cemetery, including some containing evidence of witchcraft.

 'Vampire burial' reveals efforts to prevent child's return from grave https://t.co/BR0HlX758u pic.twitter.com/KaFkhB1lYc